 hasErrors is set to

 true.
 When this happens the component will be re-rendered.
 In this example, a very crappy error message will be displayed.
 Catching and error this way is a lot more desirable than having the application break.
 The

 ErrorBoundary can then be used as a regular component:

 Another point to consider is that ReactJS will only catch exceptions thrown by a component.
 If you need to make API/async calls within your application, these exceptions may not be caught using

 mockFetch is used within a component, an error will be thrown 9 seconds after it is called.
 Even if you use an error boundary when this exception is thrown

 componentDidCatch() will not catch it and the application will still crash despite the error boundary.
 This is expected behavior by the framework.
 ReactJS will only catch errors that occur within a component.
 As this error is occurred outside of the normal life-cycle request it will not get handled.
 To get around this issue you can use

 window.onerror, like so:

 Adding this additional error-handling means the error boundary will capture all exceptions thrown by your application.
-You will no longer that your whole application will crash.
+You will no longer have to worry that your whole application will crash over some stupid bug.
 Happy Coding!